 - They don’t stay current with shifting publishing trends.
 The self-publishing industry is constantly changing.
 If you aren’t staying current with what is working (and what has stopped working) your book sales plummet and you don’t reach as wide an audience as you’d like.

 - They stick with one platform as the only source for earning income.
 Many authors stay with Amazon only.
 This makes sense considering they have 85% of the market for ebooks.
 And Amazon’s exclusivity program, KDP Select, makes it easy to sign over all power to the online digital giant.
 However, if you keep your eggs in one basket, what happens when that basket falls out of the tree?
 In other words, Amazon decides to make a major change to their platform overnight and, within a week, your monthly royalties get cut in half.
 Yes, it happens as we see time and time again.

 - They don’t invest in the quality of their product.
 Poorly designed book covers, sloppy editing, a boring book description…equals a product nobody wants.
-If you want to make a living writing books, invest in your book so that it sells.
+If you want to make a living writing books, invest in your book (particularly getting a good book cover) so that it sells.